mj3b/juno/jira_ai_agent_documentation.md

 ## User Interface and Experience

-The user interface of the Jira AI Analytics Agent represents a paradigm shift in how software engineering teams interact with their project data and analytics.
+The user interface of the JUNO represents a paradigm shift in how software engineering teams interact with their project data and analytics.
 The interface design prioritizes intuitive interaction patterns, visual clarity, and responsive performance while providing access to sophisticated analytical capabilities that traditionally required extensive technical expertise to access and interpret.

 ### Dashboard Design and Navigation